puppetlabs-toy-chest/puppet-quest-guide/quests/hiera.md

 data sources, Hiera looks in the "Common data" level's `common.yaml` file.

-Because this configuration file is written in [YAML](http://www.yaml.org/start.html), not Puppet code you cannot use the `puppet parser validate` command to check your syntax.
+Because this configuration file is written in [YAML](http://www.yaml.org/start.html), not in Puppet code, you cannot use the `puppet parser validate` command to check your syntax.
 Instead use the following Ruby one-liner from the command line to check your YAML syntax.
 Keep in mind that like `puppet parser`, this will only verify that your file can be